-- Quarterly project reporting on expenditure, milestones, outputs, and risk. - Risk reporting on project delivery to both the IPO and Investment Committee.
+- Quarterly project reporting on expenditure, milestones, outputs, and risk. - Risk reporting on project delivery to the Investment Committee.

 The Project risk assessment process follows the RAG rating guidance for LEPs that was distributed by MHCLG.
 The Investment Committee scrutinises and validates risk ratings and reviews project progress, before approving recommendations on actions to be taken.
 Projects deemed 'High Risk' will be monitored through the 'High Risk Monitoring Protocol' (Annex O) and 'Funding Withdrawal Protocol' (Annex P).